itfranken/alexa-candlelight/README.md

 # Teach Alexa the Candlelightning times

 ## Set UP
-* install eclipse with java 8 environment
+* install eclipse with *java 8* environment
-* import this git repo as Maven repository
+* import this git repo via eclipse Workbench
-* run maven build on pom.xml

 Right now the project tree is supposed to be without any errors